scottjehl/picturefill/CONTRIBUTING.md

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

+### Project Scope
+Picturefill aims to polyfill the standard features of the `picture` element and related `srcset`, `sizes`, `type`, and `media` attributes (some of which work on `img` elements without a `picture` parent as well).
+Issues and contributions that fall outside of this scope are not likely to be accepted by the project.
+Some exceptions include workarounds that improve browser support for standard features.

 ### PhantomJS
 While Grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
 Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.